• Skip to primary navigation

 Halloween is over, and I know you’ve all moved on, so bear with me for just one more post.

 The night of our party was a whirlwind of excitement.
-Party guests once again were blown away with all the work we put into the Day of the Dead decorations and food.
+Party guests were again blown away by all the work we put into the Day of the Dead decorations and food.
 Their favorite area, as usual, was the dessert table.

 My husband built and I decorated a traditional Dia de los Muertos altar which was home to our sweet treats.